kookil/Crawler-Assignment---University-Master-s-Program-Information-Search/README.md

 # Crawler-Assignment---University-Master-s-Program-Information-Search
-The code is a crawler practice assignment for the second semester of first year
+Crawler assignment on Artificial Intelligence and Programming in the second semester of first year